keystonejs/keystone/demo-projects/blog/README.md

 ## Running the Project.

-To run this project, open your terminal and run `yarn` within the Keystone project root to install all required packages, then run `yarn start blog` to begin running Keystone.
+To run this project, open your terminal and run `yarn` within the Keystone project root to install all required packages, then run `yarn start` inside `/demo-docs/blog/` to begin running Keystone.

 The Keystone Admin UI is reachable from `localhost:3000/admin`.
 To log in, use the following credentials: